hafijkhan/khan/README.md

 ## License

-This project is available under the [Creative Commons Zero (CC0) License](LICENSE), allowing anyone to use, modify, and distribute the work without restrictions.
+This project is available under the [MIT License](LICENSE), allowing anyone to use, modify, and distribute the work without restrictions.

 [![CC0](https://licensebuttons.net/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)